Festival Hall

 Photo: Wongm, CC BY-SA 3.0.

-North Melbourne railway station is a commuter and regional railway station on the suburban Craigieburn, Flemington Racecourse, Sunbury, Upfield, Werribee and Williamstown lines; and the regional Seymour line, part of the Melbourne and Victorian railway networks.
+North Melbourne station is a railway station operated by Metro Trains Melbourne and V/Line on the metropolitan Craigieburn, Flemington Racecourse, Upfield, Werribee and Williamstown lines; and the regional Seymour line.
 North Melbourne railway station is situated 530 metres northwest of Festival Hall.

 Places in the Area